aws/firelens-datajet/test-infrastructure/README-stability-setup.md

 ```

 ### 2. Deploy Infrastructure + Automation Stack
-Use your own development repository as the `GitHubRepositoryUrl` parameter to track custom development builds
+Use your own git fork as `GitHubRepositoryUrl` parameter and branch as `GitHubSourceVersion` parameter to track custom development builds
 ```bash
 aws cloudformation deploy \
   --template-file firelens-stability-infrastructure.yaml \